-Once you sign up for a factoring agreement, you lose a measure of control of your business.
+Once you sign up for an invoice factoring agreement, you lose a measure of control of your business.
 For example, the factor might not allow you to do business with a particular customer because of their poor credit history.
 Alternatively, you could just keep that customer’s account out of the factoring agreement.

 Factoring is sometimes associated with businesses that are struggling to manage their cash flow.
 Customers are aware of your factoring agreement; they are notified when the factor takes over and they pay the lender directly.
 This could impact your reputation.